Cuba Palace

 The Cuba (La Cuba) is a recreational palace in the Sicilian city of Palermo, originally part of the Sollazzi Regi group of Norman palaces.
 It was built in 1180 by William II of Sicily in his Royal Park, together with an artificial lake.
 The name Cuba derives either from its cubical form, or the Arabic Qubba, "dome".
 It is an imitation of the Zisa palace.

-It is also called "Cuba sottotana" to distinguish it from the Cubula, or Little Cuba, a small pavilion built by William II for the Genoardo park.
+It is also called "Cuba sottana" to distinguish it from the Cubula, or Little Cuba, a small pavilion built by William II for the Genoardo park.
 The Cuba shows strong Fatimid art influences, as it was (at least partially) designed by Arab artists still living in Palermo after the Norman conquest.